Woolworths Group

 When people don't know what to expect, uncertainty quickly grows.
 Consistent decisions, clear direction, and predictable routines provide a sense of stability and help people feel more in control.

 Teams take their cues from their leader.
-Leading by example, with measured confidence that does not dismiss real challenges, helps people move forward.
+Leading by example, with measured confidence helps people move forward.
+You do not have to be overly positive, it is important to acknowledge where challenges exist while helping the team to navigate these.

 • Acknowledge what is hard while also pointing to what is going well and what progress has been made